 Congress thus addressed the risks of diversion and duplicative discounts through a calibrated statutory scheme.
-Congress did not, as plaintiffs contend, implicitly authorize manufacturers to augment these carefully crafted provisions with policies that undermine the ability of covered entities to provide patients with 340B drugs through their contract pharmacies.
-See supra p.19 (describing the precipitous drop in discounted sales that the manufacturers' new policies caused).
+Congress did not, as Eli Lilly contends, implicitly authorize manufacturers to augment these carefully crafted provisions with policies that undermine the ability of covered entities to provide patients with 340B drugs through their contract pharmacies.
+See supra pp.19-20 (describing the precipitous drop in discounted sales that the manufacturers' new policies caused).
 To the contrary, Congress enacted numerous measures to ensure that manufacturers sold their drugs to covered entities at the ceiling price, that manufacturers would provide refunds when they overcharged, that HHS would audit manufacturers "to ensure the integrity of the drug discount program," and that HHS would impose money penalties of up to \$5,000 "for each instance of overcharging a covered entity."
 42 U.S.C. § 256b(d)(1)(B).
 Congress thus recognized that both manufacturers and covered entities must be well regulated in order to ensure compliance with the 340B Program.
 And if there is a dispute about compliance, Congress provided for an administrative dispute resolution process to address those concerns, see id. § 256b(d)(3), but did not permit manufacturers to make such determinations on their own and impose whatever consequences they saw fit.

 Nothing in this statutory scheme allows manufacturers to engage in self-help, impose the cost of proving compliance on the covered entities, or otherwise deny them the statutory discount.
 Cf. 42 U.S.C. § 256b(a)(5)(D) (penalty for a covered entity's noncompliance is an after-the-fact refund of the discounted amount to the manufacturer).
-Thus, even if the district court were correct in its assumption, JA408, that plaintiffs' policies "share the same goals" as the statute, "[t]he fact of a common end hardly neutralizes conflicting means," Crosby v.
+Thus, even if Eli Lilly's policy "share[s] the same goals" as the statute, "[t]he fact of a common end hardly neutralizes conflicting means."
+Crosby v.
 National Foreign Trade Council, 530 U.S. 363, 379 (2000).

-For similar reasons, manufacturers cannot unilaterally make the 340B discounts contingent on covered entities' agreement to produce claims data on a given manufacturer's preferred platform or in a given manufacturer's preferred format.
-See JA397 (describing this aspect of United Therapeutic's policy).
-Instead, the 340B statute authorizes manufacturers to audit covered entities as the means to uncover duplicative discounts or drug diversion.
+Instead of permitting manufacturer-imposed restrictions on access to the 340B price, the statute authorizes manufacturers to audit covered entities as the means to uncover diversion or duplicative discounts.
 42 U.S.C. § 256b(a)(5)(C).
 Notably, Congress required manufacturers to bear the expense of such audits, rather than impose those costs on the covered entities.
 Id.
 Moreover, Congress has made an audit conducted pursuant to that statutory provision a prerequisite for a manufacturer's administrative claim against a covered entity.
 Id. § 256b(d)(3)(B)(iv).

-United Therapeutics cannot ignore this reticulated scheme for auditing and adjudicating potential violations by demanding that covered entities instead collect and submit claims data on an ongoing basis to its preferred platform (with unknown privacy protections).
+Contrary to Eli Lilly's assertion, it cannot ignore this reticulated scheme for auditing and adjudicating potential violations by demanding that covered entities instead designate a single contract pharmacy that Eli Lilly alone determines is "eligib[le]" to receive 340B drugs.
+SA12.
 As HHS explained at the inception of the 340B Program, a "manufacturer may not condition the offer of statutory discounts upon an entity's assurance of compliance with section 340B provisions" because the program's enforcement "is a Federal responsibility."
 58 Fed.
 Reg.
 68922, 68925 (Dec.
 29, 1993).
 Accordingly, manufacturers may not require covered entities to "submit[] information related to drug acquisition, purchase, and inventory systems" as a condition of obtaining discounted drugs.
 Id. at 68925.
 So while a manufacturer can appropriately ask a covered entity for "routine information necessary to set up and maintain an account" as part of its "normal business policies," the manufacturer "may not enforce" its own sui generis requirements that a covered entity prove its "compliance with section 340B."
 59 Fed.
 Reg.
 25110, 25112 (May 13, 1994).